-- You have filed an objection pursuant to Article 21 (1) GDPR.
-The restriction of processing may be requested until it has been determined whether our legitimate reasons outweigh your reasons.
+- You have objected in accordance with Art.
+21 (1) GDPR.
+The restriction of processing can be requested as long as it has not yet been determined whether our legitimate reasons outweigh your reasons.

-You have a right to data portability in as far as processing is based on your consent (first sentence of point (a) Article 6 (1) or point (a) Article 9 (2) GDPR) or a contract to which you are a contractual party and processing is performed with the aid of automatic procedures.
-In this case, the right to data portability includes the following rights provided that this does not impact the rights and freedoms of other persons.
-You may ask us to provide you with the personal data that you have provided to us, in a structured, commonly used and machine-readable format.
-You have the right to pass this data on to another controller without any hindrance on our part.
-In as far as technically feasible, you may ask that we transfer your personal data directly to another controller.
+You have the right to data portability if the processing is based on your consent (Art.
+6 (1) sentence 1 letter a) or Art.
+9 (2) letter a) GDPR) or is based on a contract to which you are party and which is processed using automated procedures.
+In this case, the right to data portability includes the following rights, provided that this does not affect the rights and freedoms of other persons: You may request us to receive the personal data you have provided to us in a structured, commonly used and machine-readable format.
+You have the right to transfer this data to another responsible party without hindrance on our part.
+Where technically feasible, you may request that we transfer your personal data directly to another responsible party.

-If processing is based on the first sentence of point (e) Article 6 (1) GDPR (the performance of a task carried out in the public interest or in the exercise of official authority) or on the first sentence of point (f) Article 6 (1) GDPR (legitimate interests of a controller or a third party), you have the right to object at any time to the processing of personal data concerning you, for reasons arising from your particular situation.
-This also applies to profiling based on the first sentence of point (e) or (f) Article 6(1) GDPR.
-Once you have exercised your right to object, we will no longer process your personal data unless we are able to prove binding legitimate grounds for such processing, that override your interests, rights and freedoms, or the processing serves the establishment, exercise or defense of legal claims.
+If the processing is carried out in accordance with Art.
+6 (1) sentence 1 letter e) GDPR (performance of a task in the public interest or in the exercise of official authority) or in accordance with Article 6 (1) sentence 1 letter f) GDPR (legitimate interest of the responsible party or a third party), you have the right to object to the processing of personal data concerning you at any time for reasons arising from your particular situation.
+This also applies to profiling based on Art.
+6 (1) sentence 1 letter e) or f) GDPR.
+Once the right to object has been exercised, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.

-Revocation of consent
+Withdrawal of consent